damianhakert/damianhakert.github.io/source/handbook/accounting/index.md

 1. Please file your expense report on time.

 1. Those who need a company credit card will be provided with additional directions for card management and reporting.

+1. If you request a company credit card for yourself or a direct report, please make sure that you are added to Expensify for monthly reporting by sending an email to finance@gitlab.com